-Asset Holdings Tre Trees in road reserves, parks and property reserves.
+Asset Holdings Tr Trees in road reserves, parks and property reserves.
 Desired Level of Service Statement of From an asset management / risk mitigation perspective, the desired level of service is that persons and property are safe from injury/damage resulting from the lifecycle of tree.
-Available Data Re eactive inspections and Council's CRM system Last Condition Survey - Reactive - ongoing Proactive - no cyclic program in place.
-General Assessment Condition Rating No. of Assets % Assets \$CRC of Condition 1 Near Perfect Unknown Unknown 2 Good Unknown Unknown 3 Satisfactory Unknown Unknown 4 Very Poor Unknown Unknown 5 Unserviceable Unknown Unknown Total Unknown Unknown Main Findings • implemented.
+Available Data Re eactive inspections and Council's CRM system.
+Last Condition Survey Reactive - ongoing Proactive - no cycli lace.
+General Assessment Co ondition Rating No. of Assets % Assets \$CRC of Condition 1 Near Perfect Unknown Unknown 2 Good Unknown Unknown 3 Satisfactory Unknown Unknown 4 Very Poor Unknown Unknown 5 Unserviceable Unknown Unknown Total Unknown Unknown Main Findings Process and response to reactive inspections is well documented and implemented.
 Process and response to proactive inspections in not well documented or implemented.
-Future Actions • Trial this proactiv ascertain the time d Terrace CBD to ole program.
+This category is to document and implement the proactive inspections.
+Future Actions • Trial this proactive ascertain the time d Terrace CBD to ole program.

-Condition Rating - Trees

-No known data at present
+Condition Rating - Trees No known data at present